 The number of shares of common stock that a holder of units will receive in the reorganization will be determined by the value such holder would have received under the distribution provisions in our limited liability company agreement upon a liquidation of Laredo at a liquidation value determined by reference to the initial offering price.
-Purchasers of common stock in this offering will only receive, and this prospectus only describes the offering of, shares of common stock of Laredo Petroleum Holdings, Inc. Upon completion of our corporate reorganization, the former holders of units in Laredo Petroleum, LLC will own an aggregate of approximately 107,500,000 shares of Laredo Petroleum Holdings, Inc.'s common stock (based upon the midpoint of the price range set forth on the cover page of this prospectus).
+Purchasers of common stock in this offering will only receive, and this prospectus only describes the offering of, shares of common stock of Laredo Petroleum Holdings, Inc. Upon completion of our corporate reorganization, the former holders of units in Laredo Petroleum, LLC will own an aggregate of approximately 107,500,000 shares of Laredo Petroleum Holdings, Inc.'s common stock.
 See "Description of capital stock" for additional information regarding the terms of our amended and restated certificate of incorporation and amended and restated bylaws as will be in effect upon the closing of this offering.